bobwirka/NodeClientServer/README.md

 the web page.

 Have added 'start.sh' script that will start the server and open a google chrome window that will be resized when the application starts.
-Substitute chromium-browser for google-chrome-stabel if you're using chromium.
+Substitute chromium-browser for google-chrome-stable if you're using chromium.

 The package.json file was updated to use this script, so starting the application with 'npm start'